 3 of the statements gained positive endorsements of between 61%-65% from all respondents ( ie for Q8, Q9, Q12, Q13 and Q18).

 The lowest positive score of agreement (including strong agreement) was given by 58% of all respondents (to Q11, by 215 of the 366 respondents).
 This question asked about feedback and the extent to which students felt it was timely and approporiately detailed to help their learning.
+This was probably to be expected and reflects consistent evidence from the annual NSS survey in which feedback is regularly the least positive area of response.
 [Add something about NSS on feedback scores?]

 Question 11 on feedback to students also gathered the highest proportion of disagreement (including strong disagreement).
 This came from 25% of the respondents (91 students of the 366 who answered this question).
 For all other statements, the percentage of disagreement was low, being between a range of 9-18%.

 Two of the statements (Q10 and Q17) each scored just 9% as disagreement (including strong disagreement), the lowest levels of disagreement.
 33 students out of 366 (9%) responded in disagreement to Q10, on the methods of assessment used being related to the learning outcomes.
-37 out of 364 students (9%) responded in disagreement to the statement on good access to relevant learning resources.
+37 of 364 students (9%) responded in disagreement to the statement on good access to relevant learning resources.
+Again these responses reflect reported evidence that learners are concerned about the availability of learning resources.
+However, the relatively low level of concern may indicate the action has been taken at both institutions to improve access and the work to ensure learning outcomes help to support the learning with which students engage.

 Two statements (Q13 and Q18), each received the highest percentages as no opinion indicated, represented as neither agreement nor disagreement with the statements by respondents.
 24% of the respondents to Q13 (ie 88 of the 365 responding students) disagreed that there were effective links in place with industry, enabling learners to develop relevant skills.
 For Q18, concerning the provision of teaching and social accommodation of the 364 respondents, 88 (24%) selected to offer no opinion.